apache/flink/docs/java_api_guide.md

 The Java compiler throws away much of the generic type information after the compilation.
 This is known as *type erasure* in Java.
 It means that at runtime, an instance of an object does not know its generic type any more.
 For example, instances of `DataSet<String>` and `DataSet<Long>` look the same to the JVM.

-Stratosphere requires type information at the time when it prepares the program for execution (when the main method of the program is called).
-The Stratosphere Java API tries to reconstruct the type information that was thrown away in various ways and store it explicitly in the data sets and operators.
+Flink requires type information at the time when it prepares the program for execution (when the main method of the program is called).
+The Flink Java API tries to reconstruct the type information that was thrown away in various ways and store it explicitly in the data sets and operators.
 You can retrieve the type via `DataSet.getType()`.
-The method returns an instance of `TypeInformation`, which is Stratosphere's internal way of representing types.
+The method returns an instance of `TypeInformation`, which is Flink's internal way of representing types.

 The type inference has its limits and needs the "cooperation" of the programmer in some cases.
 Examples for that are methods that create data sets from collections, such as `ExecutionEnvironment.fromCollection(),` where you can pass an argument that describes the type.
 But also generic functions like `MapFunction<I, O>` may need extra type information.

-The {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/typeutils/ResultTypeQueryable.java "ResultTypeQueryable" %} interface can be implemented by input formats and functions to tell the API explicitly about their return type.
+The {% gh_link /flink-java/src/main/java/org/apache/flink/api/java/typeutils/ResultTypeQueryable.java "ResultTypeQueryable" %} interface can be implemented by input formats and functions to tell the API explicitly about their return type.
 The *input types* that the functions are invoked with can usually be inferred by the result types of the previous operations.

 [Back to top](#top)